UCSD-PL/veridrone/_drafts/2015-09-29-embedding-C-in-TLA-part-1.markdown

 ### Introduction - The Problem

+> Our VeriDrone model of hybrid systems is built on linear temporal logic (LTL).
+In LTL, we express valid transitions of the system using relations between a pre-state (before the transition occurs) and a post-state (after the transition occurs).
+> This description of transitions is very expressive; for example, it allows us to state interesting transitions such as evolution of the system by differential equations without extending our formalism.
+> However, this power also introduces a mismatch between the expressivity of the model and the actual software that controls the system.
+> In this post, we will discuss how we address this mismatch by demonstrating a general technique for embedding programs (expressed using standard programming-language techniques) in LTL formalas.
+> While the problem may seem trivial, there are several interesting caveats that arise when the language includes non-determinism (e.g. ```rand()```) and unrecoverable errors (e.g. segmentaion faults).

+> Maybe cut this paragraph into two pieces?
+One more motivation and the other more "what is our logic".
+The problem is that the two problems are intricately linked since the problem is "overcoming the semantic mismatch between two formalisms"

-In order to reason about quadcopters as a hybrid system, we by definition need to be able to reason about the copter's controller code in the context of the system's physical dynamics.
+In order to reason about quadcopters as a hybrid system, we need to be able to reason about the controller code in the context of the system's physical dynamics.
 That is to say, we need to be able to combine our source program that will run on the quadcopter and its semantics with the physical semantics of the quadcopter.
 This is the first of three blog posts on our infrastructure for embedding controller programs (written in a C-like language) into our logic for hybrid systems.
 Part two will focus on supporting additional language features (failure and nondeterminism) and part three will deal with the challenges that arise in supporting languages with floating-point number semantics.
 For now, however, we focus on real-valued, deterministic, total programs that can neither crash nor "get stuck".

 ### Our Logic

+> I'm not convinced that this is necessary.
+In particular, the discussion of always isn't important because we don't really need trace formulae, just action formulae.

 We use a Temporal Logic of Actions (TLA)-inspired variant of Linear Temporal Logic (LTL).
 For the purposes of this post I'll refer to this logic as RLTL, so called because it